Tissue Engineering

 A practical seminar on 3D cell culture for tissue engineering from Fraunhofer ISC

 Are you interested in our online seminar "Tissue Engineering - A practical seminar on 3D cell culture"?
-Learn more about the experiences of our seminar participants in this video.
+Learn more about the experiences of our seminar in this video.

 Seminar details